 How commercial plant growers can get PHPS-certified stock and guidance on husbandry and hygiene standards, and grading system.

-This guidance is for commercial growers of soft fruit, top fruit, hops, bulbs, corms and cobnuts.
+This guidance is for commercial growers of soft fruit, top fruit, hops and cobnuts.

 The Plant Health Propagation Scheme (PHPS) is a voluntary scheme run by the Animal and Plant Health Agency (APHA) and certifies planting stock as being healthy and vigorous.

 PHPS-certified plants are grown under conditions which promote plant health and freedom from pests and diseases.

 For general information on how the PHPS works and the conditions for entering plant material, see

 The PHPS operates in association with the Nuclear Stock Association (NSA).